Covenant Presbyterian Church - Charlotte, NC

 covenant's response to racial injustice

-As our country and community begin to examine more deeply racial injustice and inequity, Covenant has an important opportunity to become more introspective in our own faith community.
-To help in this undertaking, the Planning & Evaluation Board (“P&E”) has developed a Framework for Covenant’s Response:
+In 2020, as our country and community began to examine racial injustice and inequity more deeply, Covenant determined to become more introspective about our own practices.
+To help this undertaking, the Planning & Evaluation Committee (“P&E”) developed a Framework for Covenant’s Response:

-In such a setting as this, what is a Christian to do?
+With such a broad and complex issue, what is a Christian to do?
 What we are always called to do: consider Jesus’ teaching of the two great commandments and implement them in our lives.

 For Covenant, this Christian response (the “Response”) should include an examination of our community of faith, our systems and structure, and our history, so to identify racial injustice, racial inequity and racism or identify that within our faith community which supports the same.
 In doing this as a community of faith, we invite each member to do the same individually.
 Our Response should include the following: